Understanding and preparing for conciliation - Human rights and ILO

 How can I prepare for conciliation?

 - Make sure that you commit to the date and time for the conciliation process.
-The Commission may be unable to reschedule the conciliation and so it is important that you make every effort to participate on the given date.
+The Commission may be unable to reschedule the conciliation and so it is important that you make every effort to participate on the allocated date.

 - Make sure that you tell the conciliator before the day of the conference if there is any change to who will be attending with you.